YtenSoftware/Nety/README.rst

 Installation and Downloads
 ==========================

-The best way to get ciscoconfparse is with setuptools_ or pip_.
+The best way to get Nety is with setuptools_ or pip_.
 If you already have setuptools_, you can install as usual:

 ::

-      # Substitute whatever ciscoconfparse version you like...
+      # Substitute whatever Nety version you like...
-      easy_install -U ciscoconfparse==1.2.39
+      easy_install -U Nety==1.2.39

 Alternatively you can install into Python2.x with pip_:

 ::

-      pip install --upgrade ciscoconfparse
+      pip install --upgrade Nety

 Use ``pip3`` for Python3.x...

 ::

-      pip3 install --upgrade ciscoconfparse
+      pip3 install --upgrade Nety

-Otherwise `download it from PyPi <https://pypi.python.org/pypi/ciscoconfparse>`_, extract it and run the ``setup.py`` script:
+Otherwise `download it from PyPi <https://pypi.python.org/pypi/Nety>`_, extract it and run the ``setup.py`` script:

 ::